 - Keep outdoor lighting pointed away from the exterior of your home

 Pigeons begin their nesting seasons in autumn, which is when they start looking for shaded and protective overhangs to roost in.

 While pigeons may not seem like pests, they can certainly cause issues that inconvenience homeowners.
 When they can take over a house and building, they’ll end up blocking up roof gutters while taking precise aim at the heads of residents.

-Not to mention, they can also carry and spread disease, ticks, and fleas.
+Not to mention, they can also carry diseases, ticks, and fleas.